zz-plant/neckass/SPECIFICATIONS.md

 - **Headlines viewed counter**
   - Label text: "Headlines viewed"; numeric value in `#counter` shows count of unique headlines seen in the current storage state.
   - Counter updates whenever a headline is added to `uniqueHeadlines`.
-- **Appearance toggle**
-  - Text block includes label "Appearance" and helper copy "Switch between light and dark moods.".
-  - `#toggle-dark-mode` button toggles `dark-mode` class application and persists state to `localStorage` under key `darkMode`.
 - **Clipboard copy**
   - Text block label "Clipboard" with helper text "Grab the headline for your next post.".
   - `#copy-btn` copies the current headline text using Clipboard API when available; fallback uses hidden textarea and `document.execCommand('copy')`.
   - Success message: "Headline copied to clipboard!" in `#copy-status` with no `error` class.
 Failure messages include "Unable to access clipboard.", "Copy failed.
 Please try again.", or "Clipboard unavailable in this browser." and must toggle the `error` class.
   - If fallback copy throws, the Copy button is disabled.
 - **Layout**
-  - Controls card uses glass styling with a bordered intro block, 22px padding, and separated rows for theme and copy actions.
+  - Controls card uses glass styling with a bordered intro block, 22px padding, and separated rows for the copy actions.
 - **Accessibility**
   - Copy status uses `aria-live="polite"` and `role="status"`.